streamer-os/ml-diffucoder/README.md

 <img src="figs/pipeline.png"/>
 </div>

-We train **DiffuCoder** using the adaptation approach in [DiffuLLaMA](https://github.com/HKUNLP/DiffuLLaMA) and introduce a new metric — **autoregressiveness score** — to quantify the causal pattern during dLLM generation and the key findings are listed below.
+We train **DiffuCoder** using the adaptation approach in [DiffuLLaMA](https://github.com/HKUNLP/DiffuLLaMA) and introduce a new metric — **autoregressiveness score** — to quantify the causal pattern during dLLM generation.
+The key findings are listed below.

 ### Findings
 - dLLMs still exhibit a left-to-right bias due to the nature of text, but they can also break this strict order in AR models.